Canon G1 X Mark II vs M50

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been available for much longer (launched in February 2014).

-Arguments in favor of the Canon EOS M50:
+Advantages of the Canon EOS M50:

 - More detail: Has more megapixels (24 vs 13MP), which boosts linear resolution by 39%.